alexholcombe/PSYC3013/README.md

 * [Seeing far](SeeingFarPSYC3013_2019.docx), an essay by Alex.
 * [Basic Vision by Snowden et al. pp.113-118](SnowdenBasicVision113to118contrastSensitivityFunction.pdf) on the contrast sensitivity function
 * *Sensation and Perception* Goldstein textbook (10th edition or 3rd edition) chapter 3
 * VSauce's [The Resolution of the Eye](https://www.youtube.com/watch?v=4I5Q3UXkGd0&t=330s).
-Only one mistake I've noticed in this: him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.
+I've only noticed one mistake (which is unusual for perception youtube videos): him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.

 <!-- * ![Have you thanked your visual system today?
 It creates a model of what's out there, so you don't have to.](trappedInsideTheBrainSplotchesOfLightXKCD.png)
 -->